hehe7-w11/word-frequency-refacotor-starter/README.md

 ## ✍️ Submission Requirements

-1. Submit the refactored version of project.
+1. Commit for each minor refactoring.
-2. Make sure `getResult(String)` behaves exactly the same as before
+2. Make sure `getResult(String)` behaves exactly the same as before.
-3. All test cases must pass
+3. All test cases must pass, and don't update the test cases.
-4. Optional: Add comments to explain what refactorings you applied and why
+4. Optional: Add comments to explain what refactorings you applied and why.

 ---